Internship Tool Kit

 This NSF-funded REU program will support eight highly motivated and talented undergraduate students to conduct independent but guided research that focuses on Coastal Ocean Systems and Sustainability during an intensive 8-week program at the Wrigley Marine Science Center on Catalina Island, CA. The program will provide students with hands-on research experience, training in laboratory and field methodologies (including a 1-day research cruise), introductory lectures and special seminars in oceanography and marine science, academic and career advisement, group activities and field trips to explore different parts of the island and ecosystems.

 NSF funds a large number of research opportunities for undergraduate students through its REU Sites program.
 An REU Site consists of a group of ten or so undergraduates who work in the research programs of the host institution.
-Each student is associated with a specific research project, where he/she works closely with the faculty and other researchers.
+Each student is associated with a specific research project, where they work closely with the faculty and other researchers.
 Students are granted stipends and, in many cases, assistance with housing and travel.
 Undergraduate students supported with NSF funds must be citizens or permanent residents of the United States or its possessions.
 An REU Site may be at either a US or foreign location.

 By using the web page, Search for an REU Site, you may examine opportunities in the subject areas supported by various NSF units.
 Also, you may search by keywords to identify sites in particular research areas or with certain features, such as a particular location.